Download Full Report

 - African security sector professionals seem generally satisfied with their professions due to:

-- A perception that the security sector generally has good relations with the public
+- a perception that the security sector has good relations with the public

-- There is, generally, a strong sense of pride in embracing the values of the profession such as duty, responsibility, professionalism, respect, and honesty.
+- There is, by and large, a strong sense of pride in embracing the values of the profession such as duty, responsibility, professionalism, respect, and honesty.

 - While younger cohorts have an especially strong commitment to serve, they are less invested in the institutional values and legacies of their services.